IamJesseP/JobAPI/README.md

 # JobAPI
 A CRUD api with authentication written with Nodejs, Expressjs, and Mongodb.
-This application was created as part of the John Smilga [NodeJS](https://johnsmilga.com/) curriculum

 **A live server with documentation of the API for this project can be found [here](https://jobs-api-jesse.herokuapp.com/)**